 Extract the honey

-To get liquid honey, beekeepers use a centrifuge equipment called an extractor.
+To get liquid honey, beekeepers use a piece of centrifugal equipment called an extractor.
 It spins the frames and the honey will flows out through the spout of the machine.

 First, you should place the frames in the correct position inside the extractor.
 Ensure that the frames are evenly arranged so the weight is spread out equally.
 You want to avoid rattles or unnecessary shaking that can damage the machine if the weight of some frames tilt it to one side.